ZentaChain/Zentachain/README.md

 ## Zentameshnet

+Zentameshnet relays messages using either a flooding technique or a routing technique.
+With routing, the message moves along the road, jumping from one Zentanode to another until it reaches its destination.
 * [Zentamesh](https://github.com/ZentaChain/Zentamesh-rust)

 ## Zentamap

 A map explorer which shows active running rewarded Zentanodes, gateways, and routers.
 * [Zentagate](https://github.com/ZentaChain/Zentamap)

 ## Documentation

+The full documentation can be found on the Doc-Hub page of Zentachain.
 * [Documentation](https://docs.zentachain.io)